Max Planck Summer Internship Program

 Highly motivated bachelor’s and master’s students in Biology, Chemistry, Physics, Computer Science, Engineering, Math, Psychology and related fields can apply.

-We highly encourage applications from excellent students from all countries.
+We strongly encourage applications from excellent students from all countries.
 We are happy to assist successful applicants with questions concerning visa requirements.

 This is a fully funded internship program.
 Successful applicants will benefit from the following: